bkoelman/CSharpGuidelinesAnalyzer/README.md

 ## Get started

-* At the minimum, you need [Visual Studio](https://www.visualstudio.com/) 2015.
-About 50% of the rule analyzers [require Update 2 or later](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).
-Without Update 2, those will remain silent.
-If you are using Update 3, you need to activate [Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full%20Solution%20Analysis.md) for all analyzers to work.
+* At the minimum, you need [Visual Studio 2015 with Update 2](https://www.visualstudio.com/).
+If you are using Update 3, it is recommended to [activate Full Solution Analysis](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Full%20Solution%20Analysis.md).

 * From the NuGet package manager console: